software-assignments-spring2021/spring-2019-ar-mini-games/README.md

 https://github.com/nyu-software-engineering/ar-mini-games.git
 ```
 ## Building and Testing The Project

+### Building onto iPhone from XCode Build W/O Using Unity
+1. Download iphone build for xcode here: https://www.dropbox.com/s/kj1ceviod5cnufi/DartsARBuild1.zip?dl=0
+2. Unzip from the downloaded file: "DartsARBuild1".
+In the unzipped folder, open the following file in XCode: "Unity-iPhone.xcodeproj".
+3. Connect iPhone to Mac
+4. Afer opening, in XCode click the root folder: "Unity-iPhone".
+In the top left corner of XCode change "Generic  iOS Device" click and change the  device  to your connected iPhone

 ### Building and running in Unity Editor
 1. Download Unity 2018.3.6f1 (later versions should be compatible, but this is our development Unity build)
 2. Open the ar-mini-games project in Unity by navigating to the "Assets/Scenes" folder from root directory.